nishantc1527/Algorithms-Java/README.md

 Algorithms are a way to solve problems.
 Not only that, it wants to solve problem fast.
 That's why there's tons and tons of theory on this stuff.

 This project is a hope to share the whole knowledge of algorithms there is to offer.
-If you don't know the algorithm, there are detailed explanations on each algorithm (the explanations are all in the java folder, later I'm going to make seperate folders for the explanation).
+If you don't know the algorithm, there are detailed explanations on each algorithm (all in the explanations folder).
+While Java has the most algorithms, you might find an algorithm in Java, Python, or C++.

 Obviously, one guy can't do that, which is why it's open source!
 I also developed a fun way to contribute.
 You can look at it in the [contributing page](https://github.com/nishantc1527/Algorithms#contributing).

 # LeetCode

 Many of these algorithm problems come from a interview preparing website called [LeetCode](https://leetcode.com/problemset/all/).
 If you want, you can also check out [my LeetCode solutions](https://github.com/nishantc1527/LeetCode).

 # Compiling Algorithms

+NOTE: Whenever I use ```<something>``` it means you have to replace that with whatever it says.

  ## Go To The Folder Where You Want To Place The Repository